Islamic views on concubinage: Sexual relations

 However, it is not confirmed whether this ruling refers specifically to sexual relations with female slaves that one does not own, or female slaves in general.
 Tamara Sonn writes that concubines could not be forced into sexual relations.
-Rabb Intisar also argues that sexual relations with a concubine were subject to both parties' consent.
+Intisar Rabb also argues that sexual relations with a concubine were subject to both parties' consent.

 According to Kecia Ali, the Qurʾanic passages on slavery differ strikingly in terms of their terminology and main preoccupations compared to the jurisprudential texts, that the text of the Qurʾan does not permit sexual access simply by the virtue of her being a milk al-yamīn or concubine and that this can be a defensible theological claim.
 However Kecia Ali, has said its questionable if jurists took this stance as she could not recall in any instance of any Maliki, Hanafi, Shafiʿi, or Hanbali text from the 8th to 10th centuries where anyone asserts that an owner must obtain his female slave's consent before having sex with her.
 However, according to Islamic law and the Hadith, consent is required from both parties before marriage, regardless of the woman's status.

 Other scholars have pointed out that the modern conception of sexual consent came about only in the 1970s and so it makes little sense to project it backwards onto classical Islamic law.
 Premodern Muslim jurists rather applied the harm principle to judge sexual misconduct, including between a master and concubine.
-Concubines could complain to judges if they were being what was defined as sexual abuse.
+Concubines could complain to judges if they were being subjected to what was defined as sexual abuse.
 According to the 15th-century scholar al-Bahūtī, if a concubine was injured during sex, her master had to set her free.

 Umm al-Walad

 Umm walad (mother of child) is a title given to a woman who gave birth to her master's acknowledged child.
-In early Islam, Caliph Umar had decreed several rights for a concubine who gave birth:
+In early Islam, Caliph Umar had decreed several rights for a concubine who gave birth to a child her master chose to acknowledge as his: